McCrae Homestead: Burrell Twycross Gallery

-John William Twycross was also part of an extraordinary group of first cousins, William Scoresby Routledge, anthropologist, Easter Island, John Milne inventor of the modern seismograph, and his sister Lilian Twycross, Melbourne opera singer and the first student of F. Matthias Alexander.
+John William Twycross was also part of a renowned group of first cousins, William Scoresby Routledge, an Easter Island anthropologist, John Milne, the inventor of the modern seismograph, and his sister Lilian Twycross, a Melbourne opera singer and the first student of F. Matthias Alexander.

-Of further interest are original papers and quotes from Alfred William Howitt who was a family friend show his perspective on the Bay and the beauty of the land and sea at "The Seat".
+Of further interest are original papers and quotes from Alfred William Howitt, a family friend, show Howitt's perspective on the Bay and the beauty of the land and sea at "The Seat".
 "The Bay is covered with a haze as I look out... the smell of new hay comes in at the windows...a few hundred yards below the house is a belt of huge honeysuckle wattles, tea tree and she oaks edging the beach... over the tops you see the bay as smooth as a pond and six miles off are the heads and a blue broken ridge of hills."